 Final Thoughts

-A quick summery – Leyland Trade Vinyl Matt is a good quality product.
+A quick summary – Leyland Trade Vinyl Matt is a good-quality product.
 BUT I still opt to pay a little bit more and buy Johnstone’s Covaplus instead.
-The difference in price is less than £2 per litre and the finish you achieve WILL be better.
+The difference in price can be less than £2 per litre, and in my experience, the finish you achieve WILL be better.

-You can buy either of these products from any Johnstone’s Decorating centre, but unless you’re eligible for a trade discount, it will almost certainly be cheaper to buy them online.
-Plus, at some online stores, they can match any colour from a different brand into your chosen product.
+You can buy either of these products from Johnstone’s Decorating Centres, but unless you’re eligible for a trade discount, it can often be cheaper to buy them online.
+Plus, at some online stores, they can match colours from different brands into your chosen product.

 Leyland Trade Vinyl Matt – Click here to see online prices.